 We have broken the process down into easy step by step instructions.
 Anyone can easily make a compost pile following these instructions.

 1. Have the Right Container

 When we first started composted, we bought a bin similar to this from Sam’s Club.
 You can find a variety of compost bins on Amazon as well.
-Pick a bin that will fit well in you space you have.
+Pick a bin that will fit well in the outdoor space you have.

 2. Start Your Pile

 If you don’t think you have good soil to add, you might want to buy some compost starter.
 Adding a little compost starter or nutrient rich soil to your compost is not necessary, but it will help speed things along to achieve the finished compost.

 3. Maintaining Your Compost Pile

 Once you’ve learned how to start a compost pile, you’ll want to learn how to maintain it.
-After you have starter with your initial layer of browns and greens, simply add your browns and greens when they are available.
+After you have started with your initial layer of browns and greens, simply add your browns and greens when they are available.

 Every couple of weeks, you are going to want to “stir” your compost pile.
 A pitchfork works a little better than a shovel, but just use what you have on hand.
 If you need to buy something to stir your pile, I really like this Compost Crank.